k-Dimensional Agreement in Multiagent Systems: Applications and numerical validation

 \section{Applications and numerical validation}

-In this section, we expand on the examples discussed in Section~\ref{sec:4-b} and illustrate the applicability of the methods via numerical simulations.
-We consider two application scenarios.

-{\bf Sensor measurement de-noising.} We consider a problem in distributed estimation characterized by a regression model of the form $y=H\theta$, where $H \in \real^{n \times k}, n>k$ and $\theta \in \real^k$ is an unknown parameter.
-We assume that each agent $i$ can sense the $i$-th entry of vector $y$, denoted by $y_i$, and is interested in computing the point $\hat y_i$ that is the closest to $y_i$ according to the regression model.
-To this end, we consider the following regression problem:
+Consider a distributed estimation problem characterized by a regression model of the form $y=H\theta + w$, where $H \in \real^{n \times k}, n>k,$ $\theta \in \real^k$ is an unknown parameter, and $w \in \real^{n}$ models noise.
+We assume that each agent $i$ can sense the $i$-th entry of vector $y$, denoted by $y_i$, and the group of agents is interested in cooperatively solving the regression problem: